boxyhq/jackson-examples/apps/hasura-nextjs/README.md

-# Next.js + SAML Jackson SSO + Hasura GraphQL Integration Example
+# Next.js + Enterprise SSO + Hasura GraphQL Integration Example

-This demo app shows how to use SAML Jackson with Hasura GraphQL for authentication.
+This demo app shows how to use BoxyHQ SAML Jackson with Hasura GraphQL for authentication.

 ## Overview